plum-umd/symphony-lang/autotools.md

 whose name looks like `psl-A.B.C.D.tar.gz`.
 Otherwise, you should be working with the Git repository, which you would have acquired by running a command like `git clone`.
-In this case, you should not skip the first step.
+In this case, you should do the first step.

 **IMPORTANT:**
 If you downloaded an archive file using a download button on a Git